Feliciaratau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writes the script that duplicates the last line of a file 10-no_more_js weites the script that deletes all the regular file with an extention that ate present in the current directory
+writes the script that duplicates the last line of a file 10-no_more_js weites the script that deletes all the regular file with an extention that ate present in the current directory 11-directories writes the script that counts the number of directories and sub-directories in the current directory